 We believe that enrolment should be the easiest part of the process, so we endeavor to make it as simple and enjoyable as possible.
 Here is a snapshot of the process

-Your experience starts by getting in touch with Julie (our very friendly office administrator), she will will answer your enquiry and book you in for a tour (click here to skip to our contact details).
+Your experience starts by getting in touch with our office administration, they will answer your enquiry and book you in for an appointment with the Principal (click here to skip to our contact details).

-As a special note to parents interested in our Kindy and Prep enrolments we encourage you to attend our Bright Sparks Playtime program.
-If your children are between Years 1 to 6, we offer a ½ day trial in the classroom so they can experience our school first-hand.
+As a special note to parents interested in our School, we offer a ½ day trial in the classroom your child/ren can experience our school first-hand.

 Frequently Asked Questions